gaboom/casperjs-maven-starter/README.md

 casperjs-maven-starter
 ======================

-Testing setup for webapps using CasperJS and Maven
+Testing setup for webapps using CasperJS and Maven, quickstart example tutorial.